Thandu-Jodwana/iDiet-System/Object-State Modeling.md

     Active --> Deleted: User Deletes Account
 ```
 **Explanation:**
 The User Account transitions from an Inactive state upon registration.
-If a violation is detected, the account moves to Suspended, which can be reactivated upon a successful appeal.
-Users can also delete their accounts, leading to the Deleted state.
+If a violation is detected(any suspicious event), the account moves to Suspended, which can be reactivated upon a successful appeal.
+Users can also deactivate their accounts, leading to the Deleted state.

 ## 2. Meal Plan State Diagram
 ```mermaid